PyCQA/flake8/docs/source/plugin-development/registering-plugins.rst

 #.
 A name for your plugin that will (ideally) be unique.

 |Flake8| relies on functionality provided by build tools called
-:external:doc:`entry points<specifications/entry-points>`.
-These allow
+:external+packaging:doc:`entry points<specifications/entry-points>`.
+These
-any package to register a plugin with |Flake8| via that package's metadata.
+allow any package to register a plugin with |Flake8| via that package's metadata.

-Let's presume that we already have our plugin written and it's in a module called ``flake8_example``.
-We will also assume ``setuptools`` is used as a :term:`Build Backend`, but be aware that most backends support entry points.
+Let's presume that we already have our plugin written and it's in a module :external+packaging:term:`Build Backend`, but be aware that most backends called ``flake8_example``.
+We will also assume ``setuptools`` is used as a support entry points.

 We might have a ``setup.py`` that looks something like: